№07cli toolsby tapan meena

 Booking a Cult.fit class is a race I kept losing.

-# The whole thing, once it's configured:
+# The whole booking pass, once it is configured

 npm run book